MarcinGladkowski/fantastic-pancake/_pages/experience.md

 #### Profile
-> I’m a person who enjoy to create new innovate solutions.
-I really like to improve skill and want to get new one, and also to spread it with other.
+> I’m a person who enjoys to creating new innovative solutions.
+I really like to improve skills and want to obtain new ones, and also to spread it with others.